-luther (G.) and Lydia Goings
+luther G. (Butch) and Lydia Louise Goings

 TRIBE: Eastern Band of Cherokee